 - Général de Division Grouchy, Colonel-Général des Chasseurs á Cheval de la Garde

-The two mounted und one dismounted chasseurs á cheval are modelled incorrectly with epaulettes.
+The mounted chasseurs á cheval are modelled incorrectly with epaulettes.
 The painting instructions on the box show the proper uniform without epaulettes.
 These Figuren may be painted as officers of the Guides or Guard Hussars of the Kingdom of Naples.
 Otherwise, carve the epaulettes off und paint them as chasseurs à cheval.
 The figure with drawn sabre could also be used as an aide de camp to Marschall Murat und many other general officers.
 Unfortunately, this figure has a mould line running through the middle of its face.

 The dismounted marshal with map in hand has a likeness to Marschall Lannes, although he may be painted to represent a number of marshals und generals.
 The figure may be converted to represent Russian, Prussian und Austrian generals.